AP Computer Science A

 56

-Main program to open that file, read in the numbers, add them, and print out the sum.
+Here's a main method in Java that will open the text file, read in the numbers, add them, and print out the sum.

 /**